All Episodes

 This is very exciting.

-I think I have an answer for or at least an opinion on your question about how does the minority relegate a majority.
+I think I have an answer for, or at least an opinion, on your question about how does the minority relegate a majority.

-The big government people have about a 95% market share now through the Alphabet News Station, ABC, C. Academia, newspapers, Hollywood, where we only have about 5% market share of our distribution of message, maybe through your show, Hannity Show, several others.
+If we were to look at our market share, distribution of our message, big government versus conservatism, the big government people have about a 95% market share now through the alphabet news station, ABC, CPS, NBC, academia, newspapers, Hollywood, where we only have about a 5% market share of our distribution of message, maybe through your show, Sean Annie Show, several others, and a little bit of Fox News.

 That's it.

-Wait, you didn't, you didn't, you left somebody else.
+Wait, you left somebody out there.

 You didn't mention a Republican Party in there, Greg.

-I think that's fair.
+I think that's true.

 That's fair.

-Can't even include the Republican Party in the less government market share message.
+Cannot even include the Republican Party in the less government market share message.

 That's profound.